vpenso/libvirt-shell-functions/_docs/getting_started.md

     $ vm login
     [...
 SNIP ...]

 You can open a console session to the started virtual machine instance with **login** command.

-## Virtual Machine Life-Cycle

 A listing of the status of all virtual machine instances known to the system can be displayed with **status** command:

     $ vm status
     lxdev01.devops.test running